ofvicente/powdts_marketmaking/README.md

-# powdts_marketmaking
+# Policy Weighting via Discounted Thomson
+Sampling for Non-Stationary Market-Making
-Data from paper: Policy Weighting via Discounted Thomson Sampling for Non-Stationary Market-Making
+Here you can find all the data from the paper: Policy Weighting via Discounted Thomson Sampling for Non-Stationary Market-Making